-To Turn Logs (Optional Procedure For Hydraulic Mills Except Only)
+To Turn Logs (Optional Procedure)

-If you are turning a small cant on a Super Series mill, you may opt to use the clamp to turn the cant.
+If you are turning a small cant, you may opt to use the clamp to turn the cant.

 - 1. Lower the clamp up/down lever to lower the clamp below bed level. - 2.
 Raise the clamp in/out lever to move the clamp in, beneath the edge of the cant. - 3.
 Raise the clamp up/down lever to raise the clamp and flip the cant.